How to Stimulate the Vagus Nerve for Mind-Body Health

 This brain supplement meets all 12 of my requirements for a high-quality brain supplement, including effectiveness, safety, purity, and value.
 So it's easier for you to be mentally sharper, positive, and more productive.

 Choosing the right brain supplement is all about quality.
-And, when you buy a 3-month supply, you get 1 extra month free.
 See why I recommend Mind Lab Pro.

 Dr. Pat

-Jay Pasricha, MD, director of the Johns Hopkins Center for Neurogastroenterology, is a renowned expert on the enteric nervous system.
+Jay Pasricha, MD, former director of the Johns Hopkins Center for Neurogastroenterology, is a renowned expert on the enteric nervous system.

 Pasricha states: